 ENG 111-112 College Composition I-II 6

-ENG 241-2425 Survey of American Literature I-II or (or ENG 243-244) 6
+ENG 241-242 Survey of American Literature I-II or (or ENG 243-244) 6

-HIS 101-1026 History of Western Civilization I-II (or HIS 121-122) 6
+HIS 111-1126 History of World Civilization I-II (or HIS 121-122) 6

-HLT/PED8 Health or Physical Education 2
+HLT/PED Health or Physical Education 2

 ITE 115 Intro Computer Applications and Concepts 3

-MTH 151 2 Mathematics for the Liberal Arts I (or MTH 163) 3
+MTH 1512 Mathematics for the Liberal Arts I (or MTH 163) 3

-MTH 152 2 Mathematics for the Liberal Arts II 3
+MTH 152 Mathematics for the Liberal Arts II 3

 (or MTH 157 or MTH 271)

 SDV 100 College Success Skills (or SDV 108) 1

 SPD 100 Principles of Public Speaking (or SPD 105) 3

 E1 Social Science Electives 6

-E 3 Laboratory Science Sequence 8
+E Laboratory Science Sequence 8

-E 4 Transfer Electives 9
+E4 Transfer Electives 9

-E 7 Humanities/Fine Arts Electives 6
+E Humanities/Fine Arts Electives 6

-Total Minimum Credi ts for Degree 62
+Total Minimum Credits for Degree 6

-- 1 Social Science electives must be selected from the "Approved List of Transfer Courses" on page 50.
-If the student is transferring to a four-year institution, the student should select the Social Science courses at Virginia Western that will satisfy the Social Science requirements at the four year institution. - At least one semester of math must be completed for the degree.
-If only one semester of math is taken, an elective must be selected from the "Approved List of Transfer Courses" on page 50.
+Social Science electives must be selected from the "Approved List of Transfer Courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at Virginia Western that will satisfy the Social Science requirements at the four year institution.

+- At least one semester of math must be completed for the degree.
+If only one semester of math is taken, an elective must be selected from the "Approved List of Transfer Courses."
 The completion of a two-semester sequence of MTH 151-152 or MTH 163-271 is recommended for transfer to most four-year colleges.
 Radford University no longer accepts the MTH 151-152 sequence.
 They require either MTH 151 and MTH 157 or MTH 163 and MTH 157.
-Students are urged to check the mathematics requirement of the four-year college to which they plan to transfer to determine the proper mathematics courses to be taken at the community college. - 3 A two-semester sequence selected from BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 must be completed. - 4 Electives must be selected from the "Approved List of Transfer Courses" on page 50.
-A two-semester sequence of the same course is recommended for transfer to most four-year institutions. - 5 A two-semester sequence of ENG 241-242 or ENG 243-244 is recommended for transfer to most four-year institutions. - 6 A two-semester sequence of HIS 101-102 or HIS 121-122 must be completed. - 7 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses" on page 50.
-A two-semester sequence of the same course is recommended for transfer to most four-year institutions. - 8 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
-Consult approved Health courses in the Description of Courses for selection.
-Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.
+Students are urged to check the mathematics requirement of the four-year college to which they plan to transfer to determine the proper mathematics courses to be taken at the community college. - A two-semester sequence selected from BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 must be completed. - eElectives must be selected from the "Approved List of Transfer Courses."
+A two-semestere sequence of the same course is recommended for transfer to most four-year institutions.e - A two-semester sequence of ENG 241-242 or ENG 243-244 is recommended for transfere to most four-year institutions.e - A two-semester sequence of HIS 111-112 or HIS 121-122 must be completed.e - Humanities/Fine Arts elective must be chosen from the "Approved List of Humanitiese Transfer Courses."
+A two-semester sequence of the same course is recommended for transfere to most four-year institutions.e - Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+Consulte approved Health courses in the Description of Courses for selection.
+Veterans with ane honorable discharge will be awarded HLT/PED credit based on military service.e

-Fall Spring

-ENG 111 ENG 112

-ITE 115 MTH 152 or MTH 157 or MTH 271

-MTH 151 or MTH 163 Social Science Elective
+ENG 111 ITE 115 MTH 151 or MTH 163 SDV 100 Social Science Electivee Laboratory Science Electivee

-SDV 100 Laboratory Science Elective

-Social Science Elective Transfer Elective

-Laboratory Science Elective

-Fall Spring

-ENG 241 or ENG 243 ENG 242 or ENG 244
+ENG 241 or ENG 243 HIS 111 or HIS 121 SPD 100 or SPD 105 Humanities/Fine Arts Elective Transfer Elective

+ENG 112 MTH 152 or MTH 157 or MTH 271 Social Science Elective Laboratory Science Elective Transfer Elective

-HIS 101 or HIS 121 HIS 102 or HIS 122
+ENG 242 or ENG 244 HIS 112 or HIS 122 HLT/PED Humanities/Fine Arts Elective Transfer Elective

-SPD 100 or SPD 105 HLT/PED

-Humanities/Fine Arts Elective Humanities/Fine Arts Elective

-Transfer Elective Transfer Elective